 - 1. A verbal reprimand at the first no-call, no-show - 2.
-A written reprimand and meeting with the HSE Department Chair for the second no-call, no-show - 3.
-A School Intervention Team meeting (SIT) and academic probation for the third no-call, no-show that is not bound by traditional time and space limitations, providing access for students and meeting the education and training needs of the public it serves.
+A written reprimand from the instructor for the second no-call, no-show - 3.
+A written reprimand and meeting with the HSE Department Chair for the second no-call, no-show - 4.
+A School Intervention Team meeting (SIT) and academic probation for the third no-call, no-show